kislerdm/dwh_coding_exercise/README.md

     - flat advertisement meta data: is active, when created, when updated, has flat's pictures
     <p><i>plus</i> any dimensions you would find useful for analysis

-You are free to choose your way of getting required data, e.g. web scraping, but it is advised to use the <a href="https://api.immobilienscout24.de/" target="_blank">Restful API endpoints</a> provided by immobilienscout24 (feel free to <a href="mailto:dmitry.kisler@affinitas.de" target="_blank">contact me</a> in case you struggle with accessing the APIs).

 <em>Note</em>: preserve all raw data imported into pipeline, but make only required dimensions accessible to an end user.

+You are free to choose your way of getting required data, e.g. web scraping, but it is advised to use the <a href="https://api.immobilienscout24.de/" target="_blank">Restful API endpoints</a> provided by immobilienscout24.
+Feel free to read the tips <em>tech_task_dwh_spark_tips.md</em>, or <a href="mailto:dmitry.kisler@affinitas.de" target="_blank">contact me</a> in case you struggle to get data, or have questions.

 2. Build a star, or snowflake (the one which you think is more appropriate) data model in the DB of your choice.